How to be an inclusive club

 There is great potential for sporting clubs and community groups to expand their memberships and reduce social isolation, by encouraging people of diverse backgrounds, abilities and age to join and participate.

-Sport and Recreation (WA), a division of the Department of Local Government, Sport and Cultural Industries (DLGSC) has a position statement with regard to inclusive participation, this being:
+The department has a position statement with regard to inclusive participation, this being:

 “Sport and Recreation expects all Western Australians to have the opportunity to participate in sport and recreation activities regardless of their age, gender, religion, cultural background, sexual orientation, disability, income or geographical location”.